How do we get inputs from the citizens ((specifically those who will be affected and those with relevant education or experience)?

 In addition, I will maintain this website so you can find the events I am hosting such as

-1) monthly neighborhood "talk and walks" at four locations, and
+1) monthly neighborhood "talk and walks" at three locations, and

 2) an office hour at Harbor Square Athletic Club on Wednesdays.

 At these I will share the agendas from the last four council meetings and those upcoming and ask of those present "what items are pertinent to you?" and " who do you know who should be 'at the table' for these conversations?"

 The deliverables: better policy, better support for policy, more trust, lower costs

 Proper stewardship of the environment, affordable housing, supporting the homeless, parking, economic development, race relations...
 On all subjects, I will stay in the room with difference and use The 3 Practices Group Method created by Jim Henderson and Jim Hancock.
 I know it is the vehicle for finding the answers among our many different ideas and perspectives.

 Whenever we un-earth an element that we can tackle, let's tackle it.
 I would pose that most big issues are just a series of small issues.